Community Character and Design

 Yellow Springs and Miami Township have consistently been regional leaders in growth management and environmental conservation.
 The collective commitment of Yellow Springs and Miami Township to environmental stewardship, planned growth and sustainable investments is a rare partnership found between a municipality and its adjacent township.
 The Urban Service Boundary concept is even more rare in the state of Ohio.

-Both communities should continue their support of the USB and continue to support the farmland conservation efforts outside of the USB.
+Both communities should continue their support of the USB and the farmland conservation efforts outside of the USB.
 This is particularly true of land west of the village which is facing development pressures from Fairborn and within Bath Township.

 Both jurisdictions should:

-Continue to recognize and adhere to the Urban Service Area boundary growth limits.
-Nearly 360 acres remains undeveloped between the village corporation limits and the Urban Service Boundary, which is ample land to accommodate the growth needs of the village for the next few decades.
+Continue to recognize and adhere to the Urban Service Boundary growth limits.
+Nearly 360 acres remains undeveloped between the Village corporation limits and the Urban Service Boundary.
+This is ample land to accommodate the growth needs of the Village for the next few decades.

 Yellow Springs should consider establishing a local Historic District Overlay to better protect those historic resources.
-Historic district overlay zoning regulations can vary in intensity from simply requiring a public conversation before a building is demolished, all the way to regulating exterior modifications and alteration.
+Historic district overlay zoning regulations can vary in intensity, from simply requiring a public conversation before a building is demolished all the way to regulating exterior modifications and alterations.
 The level of regulatory oversight can be tailored to the needs and appetite of the community.